1109inc/CS201-Project/README.md

 Instructions for B+Tree-

 In B+Tree a guide is printed for all the operations expected from the user.
 Default value of order of B+Tree is 4, minimum is 3 and maximum user can enter is 100.

+After every operation, the code will display the whole tree by default and perform the operation also.